chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

 speed = re.compile(r'(\d)*')

 def create_element(element):
-    '''This function is written to convert each xml tag to a json document'''
+    '''This function is written to convert each xml tag to a json object'''

     node = {}
     if element.tag == "node" or element.tag == "way" :